 Exceedance of remediation goals are only observed in wells P473 and P475.
 After one month of injections in the big source area of the tank farm the concentration of volatile total petroleum hydrocarbons and also the chloro-ethanes has decreased remarkably in these wells.
-After six months these concentrations remained more or less stable above the remediation goals.
+After more then a year these concentrations remained more or less stable above the remediation goals.